noodlepopllc/QwenScene/README.md

 - This will create a characters.json file

 uv run sample.py
-- this will output a descriptions
+- this will output descriptions